hackzilla/cola/README.md

 Cola doesn't use anything special, and will basically run on any OS with any compiler (just don't try using some 1985 compiler and you should be fine).

+By the way, the main interpreter was pretty much completely stolen from [this guy's code](https://github.com/jwillia3/BASIC).
+It's an amazing interpreter, so I really recommend checking it out!

 ## Building

 Just clone the repo and run `make`, and that's basically it: